-Create your free ShortPixel account by clicking the button below and grab your API key.
+Create your free ShortPixel account by clicking the button below and grabbing your API key from your Dashboard.

 Copy and paste your ShortPixel API key to Settings in ShortPixel.
 Save your Changes.

 Now you have successfully integrated ShortPixel with your WordPress blog.

-Your API key is the fundamental requirement to running ShortPixel successfully on your blog.
-Once you’ve optimized a couple of images and PDF files on your blog, you can see the details of them in your ShortPixel account’s Analytics pages.
+Your API key is fundamental to running ShortPixel successfully on your blog.
+Once you’ve optimized a couple of images and PDF files on your blog, you can see their details in your ShortPixel account’s Analytics pages.

 So, it all makes sense to protect your ShortPixel API key to save ShortPixel credits and collect accurate results for optimized content.

 Optimize Images Automatically

 When you upload a new image to a post in the WordPress editor, ShortPixel will optimize them automatically.
-You should be known that When you upload an image to WordPress, it creates 6 different variations for situations like image thumbnails.
+You should be known that when you upload an image to WordPress, it creates six different variations for situations like image thumbnails.
 You can learn about WordPress image sizes and qualities over here.

-Therefore, you should be aware that if you uploaded 10 images per post, then it will automatically create 60 image variations, so it will cost 60 ShortPixel credits, if and only if the compression ratio is or higher than 5%.
-Yes, If your images aren’t optimized above the five percent ratio, it won’t cost ShortPixel credits.
+Therefore, you should be aware that if you upload ten images per post, then it will automatically create 60 image variations, so it will cost 60 ShortPixel credits if and only if the compression ratio is higher than 5%.
+Yes, If your images aren’t optimized more than 5%, ShortPixel won’t charge in credits.

 Optimize Images in Bulk

 What if your blog already has hundreds of images installed?
 How would you optimize them without removing existing images?

 Luckily for you, ShortPixel could do this time-saving activity easily.
 In fact, ShortPixel could optimize existing images in your media library and replace older or unoptimized ones automatically or have older ones as a copy and replace them with new, optimized images.
-This is a beneficial feature as I know some of you have 1000’s of unoptimized images in your blogs.
+This is a beneficial feature, as I know some of you have thousands of unoptimized photos in your blogs.